 Even with the Covid restrictions, I have celebrated many beautiful weddings this new decade.
 Some couples have even told me that because of Covid they were able to have the wedding they wanted in the first place.
 Being forced to streamline your celebration may focus you on what you really value about your commitment.

 I am delighted to report the easing of nearly all restrictions on weddings from midnight on March 29th.
 There will be no caps on the number of guests (if the number of guests exceeds 25, the one person per 2sqm rule applies in a venue) and no restrictions on the dance floor.

 People attending a wedding will be still be required to provide their name and contact details by checking in so that they can be used for contact tracing.

-A Ceremony by Design is a registered COVID-safe business and will collect names and contact details of all guests and other wedding suppliers if the wedding is in a public space.
+A Ceremony by Design is a registered COVID-safe business and will collect the names and contact details of all guests and other wedding suppliers if the wedding is in a public space.
 As a celebrant I will retain the option to observe the following health and Covid safety measures:

 - Contact tracing

 - Avoiding handshaking

 - Placing hand sanitiser on the signing table